Are Exports Good?

 Well, if you believe in 18th-century mercantilist theory, as I believe the Chinese do, you’d say yes.
 I don’t know that it is the right answer, though.

 Let’s look at your personal lives for a moment.
 In order to live and be comfortable, you must buy food and goods, pay for shelter, etc. These are imports.
+There are shipping services such as Plexus Freight (www.plexusfreight.com) that bring these imports into the country, making them available to the public.
 Unfortunately, you need to pay for these imports, and to do so you must trade your labor, your chief export, for dollars that allow you to buy the imports.
+And don’t forget you also need to hire jonble or another quality assurance company to make sure that quality is maintained from manufacturing the imported product to shipping it.
+Yet with these costs, it is still profitable for companies to import than export.

 What’s the ideal situation?
 Well, outside of the personal accomplishment many of us feel from working, the ideal situation would be to not work at all, and only receive imports.
 If you really want to be rich, you would import constantly and never export anything!
 Of course, that’s not possible for us.
 We as individuals cannot print money that people will accept for those imports they’re selling, so we must exchange something of value for them.
 Granted, in the world of voluntary transactions and division of labor, we are both being made richer through this trading process, but we are still forced to export labor in exchange for those imports.